sixtytwosecond/Airline_On-Time_Arrivals/README.md

 SECURITY_DELAY:     It is directly related to DEP_DELAY LATE_AIRCRAFT_DELAY:It is directly related to DEP_DELAY
 ```
-Only completed flight journy will be included so cancelled flight schedules are filtered out.
+Only completed flight journeys will be included to train our predictor so cancelled flight schedules will be filtered out.
 Also any cell without a value will be filled with 0.

 # Process
-In this case we will use Random Forest and Logistic Regression for the modal and then compare their performance.
+We will use Random Forest and Logistic Regression for the model and then compare their performance by using their AUC.

 Then we will find out the correlation between
 ```